Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Private-Label/Charge-After.md

 titles: Request, Response
 -->

-Example of a charge payload request using a PLCC
+Example of a charge payload request using a ChargeAfter PLCC

 ```json
 {